AyushSrivastav2002/Gallery-Application/README.md

 We can click for any image and can download that image.

-Uses React Hooks(UseState Hook & UseEffect Hook) Pagination.
+Uses React Hooks(UseState Hook & UseEffect Hook) and Pagination.